 Have you ever seen a page with “There has been an error processing your request” when using Magento 1 or Magento 2?
 If no, you are lucky.
 This page is usually displayed when an issue appears in a system execution flow.
 Magento processes such issues by creating a separate report file in the var/report directory and by showing the error page with the details.
 You can also see a similar page “Service Temporarily Unavailable” when the maintenance mode has been enabled.
 Did you know that you can easily customize these error pages?

 We must admit that “Service Temporarily Unavailable” is not a very user-friendly message.
 So we should put more information on the page, for example the maintenance mode hours.

 Error pages in Magento 2 have their own theme.
+So if you get Magento 2 internal server error, it will look not as a white page with black text.
 That means we can create a custom theme and use it for error pages.
 In order to do so, go to the following directory:

 You can see a set of default files and local.xml.sample among them.
 It’s a template for creating a configuration file for the error pages.
 We need to copy this file and name it as local.xml.
 The file structure is pretty simple:

 <?xml version="1.0"?> <!-- /** * Copyright © 2015 Magento.
 All rights reserved. * See COPYING.txt for license details. */ --> <config> <skin>default</skin> <report> <!-- "action" can be set to "print" to show exception on screen and "email" to send exception on specified email --> <action>print</action> <!-- in "subject" you can set subject of email --> <subject>Store Debug Information</subject> <!-- "email_address" admin email address --> <email_address></email_address> <!-- "trash" is handle about trace info value "leave" is for store on disk value "delete" is for cleaning --> <trash>leave</trash> </report> </config>